 For two and a half weeks in late July and early August, 18 believers from Canada and the U.S. distributed Seed Sower texts.
 All told, 50,000 texts were distributed: 30,000 in the area surrounding the Fuchu Assembly in Tokyo and the remaining 20,000 were split between two areas surrounding the Kanzakigawa and Awaji Christian Assemblies in Osaka The believers in these three assemblies were very encouraged and amazed by the fact that young North Americans would give time and resources to come and distribute texts in Japan.
 Response from unbelievers was quite good, with many reply cards sent in and several coming to the regular Gospel Meetings.
 Refusals of the package were few and generally very polite, with one gentleman even hiring a taxi to return the text to us at the hail because it was “too nice to throw away”.

-Ixtapa: David Alves and Aubrey Kelly had two weeks of well attended children’s meetings during August.
+Ixtapa: Two weeks of well attended children’s meetings were held during August.
 Puerto Vallarta: In San Esteban local brethren had a week of meetings with 130 children in attendance.

 Anahilt: S. Maze and R. Eadie have erected a large tent about three miles from the Growell assembly The assembly here is very small and has been reduced to single numbers in fellowship.
 The brethren have visited the district and have had encouraging results.
 Many local people have attended on a regular basis, with many unsaved present each night.
 We trust that the Lord’s hand will be seen in blessing and in the preservation of the assembly testimony

 Ballyhay: N. Tinsley from Lisburn and N. Coulter from Newtownstewart are preaching the gospel each in a tent and are very encouraged with good attendance nightly.